 France's drone laws and regulations

-France differentiates commercial & recreational drone uses.
+France follows the new unified European drone laws since 2021 which differentiates commercial & recreational drone uses.
 Both are subject to restrictions and code of conduct.
 Additionally, depending on the weight of your drone, different rules will apply.

 ✅ In France, drone regulation falls under the French Civil Aviation Authority (DGAC) & the Ministry of Ecological & Solidarity Transition (MTES).
 Together, they created a portal for all pilots (professionals or not) called AlphaTango (its also available in English 👌).